mcumiskey/mcumiskey.github.io/src/content/post/dog_tableau.md

 Since the world still isn't perfect, I did a little bit of data cleaning in python before I went to Tableau.

 A few values had been read oddly due to using fractions instead of decimal places, some html was hanging out in the descriptions, and a few values were missing.
+If you are curious, you can check out the full clean on my [github.](https://github.com/mcumiskey/AKC-data-collection/blob/main/AKC_Data.ipynb)*

+* warning, this is a normal working file and not beautiful!

 # The "Too-Much" Impulse

 I've made custom icons.
+For many different shapes of dogs.
+Even while typing this I feel the urge to make more.